TheArkive/CallTipsForAll/README.md

 ## For Best Results...
 * Don't reuse a variable name as a different type or object than previously used
 * Be sure to use some indenting on the body of your functions and classes
+* Set your settings first and then try to invoke call tips on your document